pmccaffrey6/Vardb/vardb/README.md

 #Vardb

 ##Introduction
-This gem exists to create PostgreSQL databases from .matrix files and associated metadata spreadsheets.
+This gem exists to create PostgreSQL or SQLite databases from .matrix files and associated metadata spreadsheets.
 This gem will create a metadata table based upon the column headers in the given excel file.
 However, there are some simple best practices to consider when making your Excel spreadsheet:

 1. Every column should have a header
 2. Each row should have some data in the first column, it's ok to have blanks after that